GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 At a high-level, a CDN's performance strategy can be thought of in terms of the tradeoff between minimizing latency and maximizing cache hit ratio.
 CDNs with many points of presence (PoPs) can deliver lower latency but may experience lower cache hit ratios as a result of traffic being split across more caches.
 Conversely, CDNs with fewer PoPs may be located geographically further from users, but can achieve higher cache hit ratios.

-As a result of this tradeoff, some CDNs use a tiered approach to caching: PoPs located close to users (i.e. edge caches) are supplemented with central PoPs that have higher cache hit ratios.
+As a result of this tradeoff, some CDNs use a tiered approach to caching: PoPs located close to users (also known as "edge caches") are supplemented with central PoPs that have higher cache hit ratios.
 When an edge cache can't find a resource, it will look to a central PoP for the resource.
-This approach trades slightly greater latency for a higher likelihood that the resource can be served from a CDN cache (though not necessarily an edge cache).
+This approach trades slightly greater latency for a higher likelihood that the resource can be served from a CDN cache - though not necessarily an edge cache.

 The tradeoff between minimizing latency and minimizing cache hit ratio is a spectrum.
 No particular approach is universally better; however, depending on the nature of your site and its user base, you may find that one of these approaches delivers significantly better performance than the other.

 It's also worth noting that CDN performance can vary significantly depending on geography, time of day, and even current events.
 Although it's always a good idea to do your own research on a CDN's performance, it can be difficult to predict the exact performance you'll get from a CDN.

-### Technology

-The following are newer performance technologies that aren't yet supported by all CDNs: [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3), [TLS 1.3](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_1.3), and [Brotli](https://en.wikipedia.org/wiki/Brotli) compression.
-Support for these technologies may be helpful for differentiating between CDNs.
-These technologies are discussed in more detail in the [Performance features](#performance-features) section of this article.

 ### Additional features